First Comes Love, Then Comes Murder

 And again, I don't mean to show any disrespect to you guys at all.

-They took his watch to see if there was any blood traces in it.
+Sandy volunteered to give them whatever they needed.
+They took his watch to see if there were any blood traces in it.

 They took his glasses.

 They took pictures of his hands and his face and tried to see if there were any scratches or anything on his body.
+And he was totally cooperative with all of that stuff in the beginning.

-You gotta do the right thing, man.
+You got to do the right thing, man.

 You got to.